 In the classroom, Spartan golfers received 25 Academic All-WAC awards and 10 national awards for academic excellence from the Golf Coaches Association of America (GCAA) and the National Golf Coaches Association (NGCA) during his tenure as the Spartans' top assistant.

 "In addition to building a national championship-caliber team, we want to develop a program and student-athletes that represent the best in San Jose and the university," says the Spartans' coach.

 Before coming on board with the Spartans, Dormann was a professional caddy on the Ladies Professional Golf Association (LPGA) Tour.
 He worked for Meg Mallon, the 1991 LPGA Player of the Year and two-time U.S. Open champion, and his wife, Dana Dormann, when she, too, was one of the LPGA's top players of the 1990's.
 Though Dana no longer competes as a LPGA touring pro on a regular basis, the Dormanns have reunited as player and caddy at three U.S. Open Championships.

 The native of Daly City, Calif., is a 1979 graduate of Riordan High School in San Francisco, Calif.
 A 1989 graduate of San Jose State, he majored in social studies.
-John and Dana have two sons, William, a student at UC Berkeley, and Jason, a sophomore at Foothill High School, and reside in Pleasanton, Calif.
+John and Dana have two sons, William, a graduate of UC Berkeley, and Jason, a junior at Foothill High School, and reside in Pleasanton, Calif.